juanit0o/YTDownloader/README.md

 As of now, pytube has some problems in its regex searches and ability to search only by a keyword but it is being solved on their side

-Hope you enjoy it and find it useful
+Hope you enjoy it and find it useful!

 ###### This was made using the pytube library and you have to have ffmpeg installed => https://www.ffmpeg.org/ and set in your ambient variables.